alexander02468/actatools/readme.md

 acta-study compare record.json test/manifest.json
 ```

-This prints a summary of the comparison -- there should be no differences since they were recording identical data.
+This prints a summary of the comparison -- there should be no differences since recorded identical data.

-Lastly, you can `verify` an existing Record, which re-hashes all the files and creates a comparison report against the
+The command `verify` verifies an existing Record by re-hashing all the files and creating a comparison report against the
 new Record.
+This will expose file changes since the Record was originally recorded.

 ``` bash
 acta-study verify record.json